jvatic/marbles-js/README.md

 JSON encodes request `body` when `Content-Type` matches `\bjson`.
 It also deserializes the response body if the `Content-Type` is set appropriately.

+##### WithCredentials

+Sets the `withCredentials` flag on the xmlhttp request object to `true` to include cookies with the request.
+Note that `Access-Control-Allow-Credentials` must be set to `true` on the server and `Access-Control-Allow-Origin` must be explicitly set.

 #### Client

 Simple wrapper around `Marbles.HTTP`.